STulling/challenge-builder/README.md

     decay: 50
   dynamic_iac:
     # scenario defaults to the OCI reference produced by the builder
-    mana_cost: 1
+    mana_cost: 3
     timeout: 900
     additional:
       cpu: 2
       env.FLAG: "FLAG_PLACEHOLDER"
 ```

 The `bundle.include` list can contain files or directories relative to the challenge root; the builder zips them into `dist/<slug>-<hash>.zip` where `<hash>` is the first eight characters of the archive’s SHA-256.
 The slug defaults to `bundle.slug`, then `ctfd.slug`, and finally the challenge name.
 That archive is uploaded automatically (the visible filename in CTFd can be overridden with `bundle.name`).
-Keys inside `dynamic_iac.additional` starting with `env.` are forwarded as container environment variables at launch time; set the real flag value from the CTFd admin panel after the first sync so it never lands in the offline bundle.
+Fields such as `mana_cost` and `timeout` inside the `dynamic_iac` block are forwarded directly to chall-manager so instance lifetimes behave as expected.
+Keys inside `dynamic_iac.additional` that start with `env.` become container environment variables at launch time; set the real flag value from the CTFd admin panel after the first sync so it never lands in the offline bundle.

 Example for a `dynamic` challenge that exposes a simple file bundle and static flag: